This post may contain affiliate links. If you click on a link and make a purchase I earn a small commission at no extra

 - A kind of adhesive that firmly anchors the mouth tools in the skin

 - An anesthetic that numbs the puncture site

 - An anti-inflammatory agent which is intended to avoid stimulation of the body’s immune defense at the injection site.

-Infection: While feeding blood from its host, the tick regurgitates indigestible food residues into its host in regular intervals.
-In this process, pathogens which may have been contracted from a previous host and have been preserved or even multiplied in the tick body can be transferred.
+Infection: While feeding blood from its host, the tick regurgitates indigestible food residues into its host at regular intervals.
+In this process, pathogens that may have been contracted from a previous host and have been preserved or even multiplied in the tick body can be transferred.
 Infection does not happen immediately, but the longer an infected tick is feeding, the higher the risk of contracting a tick-transmitted disease becomes.
 To transfer Lyme disease, for example, takes 6 to 12 hours.
 Therefore, fast and careful removal of a tick is urgently recommended.

 The development stage of ticks also has an influence on the risk of infection.
 When the tick is in the nymph stage it can contain ten times as many pathogens as an adult tick.